spacetelescope/jwst/docs/jwst/cube_build/main.rst

 The default method uses a 3-D drizzling technique analogous to that used by 2-D imaging modes with an additional spectral overlap computation.
 It is used when ``weighting=drizzle``.
 In the 3D drizzling we  project the 2D detector pixels to their corresponding 3D volume elements and allocate their intensities to the individual voxels of the final data cube according to their volumetric overlap.
 The drizzling algorithm computes  the overlap between the irregular projected volumes of the detector pixels and the regular grid of cube voxels, which, for simplicity, we assume corresponds to the world coordinates (R. A., decl., λ).

-The detector pixels illuminated by our slicer-type IFUs contain a mixture of degenerate spatial and spectral information.
+The detector pixels illuminated by JWST slicer-type IFUs contain a mixture of degenerate spatial and spectral information.
 The spatial extent in the along-slice direction (α) and the spectral extent in the dispersion direction (λ) both vary continuously within the dispersed image of a given slice in a manner akin to a traditional slit spectrograph and are sampled by the detector pixels (x, y).
 In contrast, the spatial extent in the across-slice direction (β) is set by the IFU image slicer width and changes discretely between slices.